arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

    to support more complex patterns).

-Cesium expects certain queries to request 100+ GB of data, and uses a pipe based architecture to serve long-running queries as streams that return data to the caller as it is read and parsed from disk.
-This functionality is extended to provide support for client side iterators.
-This is ideal for maximizing IO throughput by allowing the client to transform or transfer data over the network as more segments are read.
+Cesium expects certain queries to request 100+ GB of data, and uses a pipe based architecture to serve long-running queries as streams that return data to the caller as it is read from disk.
+This functionality is further extended to provide support for client side iterators.
+Streaming queries are ideal for maximizing IO throughput by allowing the client to transform or transfer data over the network as more segments are read.

 ## Restrictions on Time-Series

-Delta is designed to work with data acquisition hardware, and as such, must be optimized for time-series data that arrives at predictable, high sample rates (25 Khz+).
-This is very different to the typical IOT use case that involves edge devices streaming low rate data at unpredictable intervals.

-This is also very different from a software infrastructure monitoring system that can frequently discard old data.
-Delta stores data that must be kept for long periods of time.
+Delta is designed to work with data acquisition hardware, and as such, must be optimized for time-series data that arrives at predictable, high sample rates (25 KHz+).
+This is very different a typical IOT use case with edge devices streaming low rate data at unpredictable intervals.
+This is also different from an observability use case, where a system can frequently discard old data.
+This is not the case in Delta, as telemetry must be kept for extended periods of time.

 ### Channels